nscondry/AlbertOpenLibrary/README.md

         First, copy or download the repo from github at https://github.com/nscondry/AlbertOpenLibrary.

         Then, launch AlbertOpenLibraryAssignment.xcworkspace using Xcode, and run the project on either a simulator or an iPhone.

+        NOTE: Remember to launch the workspace, rather than the xcode project, so the ViewAnimator pod is included.
+It may be necessary to update your version of cocoa pods if it is out of date.

 USAGE